 These programs, offered by government agencies and private employers, can provide hundreds or even thousands of dollars in aid to borrowers every year.
 Currently, employers can provide up to $5,250 in student loan repayment annually as a tax-free benefit for employees.

-Understanding how these programs work and how to qualify can bring your goal of paying off student loan debt.
+Understanding how these programs work and how to qualify can bring you closer to your goal of paying off student loan debt.
 Consider all your options, including navigating student loan rates, to maximize your ability to repay your debt in a way that works for your budget.

 Types of employer student loan repayment assistance